dmrodriqu/pancreas/README.md

 # Volume rendering of Pancreatic Ductal Adenocarcinoma

-Methods are a much simplified API on top of the python VTK wrapper for isosurface and volume rendering.
+Methods are a much simplified module on top of the python VTK wrapper for isosurface and volume rendering.

 Input file, values for volumes, isosurfaces, their color transer functions, and opacities.